PoorHttp/PoorWSGI/doc/documentation.rst

 data : str, bytes, dict, list, None or generator
     Returned value as response body.
-Each type of data returns different response type:
+Each type of data returns a different response type:

         - str, bytes - Response